National City Divorce Attorney

 California Child Custody

 One of the most difficult aspects of a divorce case both for the spouses and the court is child custody.
 The decision is extremely important and could affect the child’s life forever.
 California courts will give sole custody to one of the spouses or joint custody to each spouse.
-Courts will assign custody to one or both spouses depending on financial status, relationship with the child, health, and various other things.
+Courts will assign custody to one or both spouses depending on the financial status, relationship with the child, health, and various other things.
 The priority for the court when determining child custody is to find an environment most healthy for the child.
+For questions about child custody, contact a San Diego child custody attorney at Boyd Law.

 National City Divorce